Spring is the best time to lay instant turf

-On top of this, there is the added advantage of the extra rain around which takes the pressure off of you having to intensively water the lawn while it establishes.
-When laying turf in hot dry weather, watering is required up to 4 times a day for 3-4 weeks to ensure it doesn't dry out.
+On top of this, there is the added advantage of consistent rain, which takes the pressure off of you having to intensively water the lawn while it establishes.
+When laying turf in hot, dry weather, watering is required up to 4 times a day for 3-4 weeks to ensure it doesn't dry out.
 Laying turf in Spring may only require you to water once or twice per day, and that's good news for anyone!